Rana sangzhiensis

 Rana sangzhiensis is a species of frog in the family Ranidae, the "true frogs".
 It is endemic to China.
-It is known only from Mount Tianping, in Sangzhi County, Hunan (its type locality), and depending on the source, from Mount Dadong in Lianxian County, Guangdong, or from Mount Emei in Sichuan.
-Common names Sangzhi frog and Sangzhi groove-toed frog has been proposed for it.
+It occurs at its type locality of Mount Tianping in Sangzhi County, Hunan, Mount Dadong in Lianxian County, Guangdong, and Mount Emei in Hongya County, Sichuan.
+The common names Sangzhi frog and Sangzhi groove-toed frog have been proposed for it.
 It was formerly classified in the genus Pseudorana.

-Rana sangzhiensis occurs in hilly forest areas near streams.
+Rana sangzhiensis lives in hilly forest areas near streams, or bamboo forests in its Sichuan range.
 Breeding takes place in streams.
-It is a rare species.
 One population occurs within Badagongshan National Nature Reserve.